[Back to Science and Faith]

 The films by George Lucas were intentionally epic, pitting good people against evil people, and good groups against evil groups.
-But it is more than just a story of the people we like against the people we dislike: the good people are not just kind and brave, they are not just fighting for principles we agree with - they are on the side of Good.
-There is a moral framework, provided in Lucas' world, not by gods but by the 'Force' - an impersonal energy which, like the eastern Yin and Yang, has an equivalent evil aspect - the 'Dark Side of the Force'.
+But it is more than just a story of the people we like against the people we dislike: the good people are not just kind and brave, and they are not just fighting for principles we agree with - they are on the side of Good.
+There is a moral framework, provided in Lucas' world, not by gods but by the 'Force' - an impersonal energy which, like the Eastern idea of Yin and Yang, has an equivalent evil aspect - the 'Dark Side of the Force'.

-A repeated theme in the films shows us a young and impetuous but good-hearted individual rejecting the wise advice of their mentor.
+- The films show us, at different times, several young and impetuous but good-hearted individuals rejecting the wise advice of their mentor.
 We see the individual standing up against the system, which doesn't understand how they feel, and maybe doesn't care.
 We can identify with this.

-Another reason the films give us for choosing the dark is frustration with the slow and error-prone process of democracy: a benign dictator can make the right decisions quickly and efficiently, while a democracy gets bogged down in factional fighting.
-And a dictator is capable of taking the hard but necessary decisions which nobody in a democracy is willing to promote.
+- Another reason the films give us for choosing the dark is frustration with the slow and error-prone process of democracy: a benign dictator can make the right decisions quickly and efficiently, while a democracy gets bogged down with petty issues and factional fighting.
+In contrast, a dictator is capable of taking the hard but necessary decisions which nobody in a democracy is willing to promote.
 We have seen this happen far too often.

-The films repeatedly raise a familiar moral issue - if you can connect with the Force, this gives you power, and the key question is: how do you use this power?
+The films repeatedly raise a familiar moral issue - if you can connect with the Force, this gives you power, and the key question you face is: how do you use this power?
 How do you decide?
 As the films suggest, the answer is not easy.

 Before the modern world, and especially before we started to farm, we had very little ability to manipulate the world around us.
-Once farming and fixed communities developed, if you wanted power, you had to align yourself with someone who had power.
+Once farming and fixed communities developed, if you wanted power, you generally had to align yourself with someone who had power.
 There is an implied contract: I will serve you, and you will use your power to help me.
 For most people, the only security they had was the patronage of a powerful person.
 You served your Lord, your Lord served the King, and the King (quite often) served the Emperor.
-In each locality, the word of the top person was law, and the only thing which mattered was whether they used their words to help you or hurt you - and this mainly depended on whether they saw you as useful and loyal.
+In each locality, the word of the top person was law: the only thing which mattered was whether they used their words to help you or hurt you - and this mainly depended on whether they saw you as useful and loyal.

 But this was not the whole picture: everybody lived in a world which contained spiritual powers as well as human ones.
 These invisible powers could control the lives and destinies of even the powerful people... nobody cared about the lives of the little people, or worried whether they even had a destiny.
-You really wanted these invisible powers to be on your side.
+When they noticed you, you really wanted these invisible powers to be on your side.

 The nature of the invisble powers varied from place to place, but the practical arrangements varied much less.
 In the stories, the Greek gods required you to sacrifice to them, and do what you were told when they chose to speak with you - but in reality they each had their own Temple with its own servants, Priests and Priesesses, and the person at the top of the Temple hierarchy told you what the god required of you (mainly, just a little sacrifice and obedience), just as the person at the top of the social hierarchy told you what he required.
 On the whole, the Temple and the Court played nicely with each other, because it was in both their interests to do so.
 Things were little different when it came to the Church and the Court in Christendom.